joren485/blog/_posts/2022-10-23-aur-packages-expired-domains.md

     }
     ```

 Unfortunately, the use of `SKIP` is quite common.
 We counted 30083 (35%) packages that use `SKIP` for at least one source.
 This means that there is a decent chance that one of the 20 packages we found uses `SKIP`.
-We found several (and submitted deletion requests for all of them).
+We found four (and submitted deletion requests for all of them).

 Installing these packages is **dangerous**, because not only do they use sources with expired domains, but they also do not verify the integrity of any files downloaded from those domains.